gnuarmeclipse/build-tools/README.md

 # The xPack Windows Build Tools

-A standalone cross-platform (Windows, macOS, GNU/Linux) binary distribution of Windows Build Tools, intended for reproducible builds.
+A standalone Windows binary distribution of Windows Build Tools, intended for reproducible builds.

 ## Project documentation